GetGet99/Parser/Readme.md

 A general lexer and LR(1) parser implementation in C#.
 It has not been tested througly yet.
 This is intended to be used behind a source gen, that is not incomplete yet.
 For now, all the work must be done manually.

-See Get.Parser.Test and Get.Lexer.Test for manual implementation.
+See Get.Parser.Test and Get.Lexer.Test for some sample of manual implementation.
 In the future, the pattern may change since source generator will take care of some of it.

 ## Warning